Do You Have Pre-Diabetes?

 • Diabetes: Any value over 200 mg/dl.

-*Please note: Kidney disease, liver disease, anemia, early and late pregnancy, and certain medications reduces the accuracy of the A1C test.
-Thyroid medications decreases the accuracy of the A1C test.
-For individuals who have these conditions, the authors recommend using two different tests instead of just repeating the A1C test.
+*Please note: Kidney disease, liver disease, anemia, early and late pregnancy, and certain medications reduce the accuracy of the A1C test.
+Thyroid medications decrease the accuracy of the A1C test.
+For individuals with these conditions, the authors recommend using two tests instead of just repeating the A1C test.
 Two consecutive tests or two different tests are needed to confirm the diagnosis of diabetes.

 Risk factors: